-One quarter credit hour equals 10 classroom hours of instruction, 20 hours of laboratory work, or 30 hours of practicum or externship experience.
-A 4.5 quarter credit hour course represents a minimum of three hours and 45 minutes each week for 11 weeks.
+One quarter credit hour equals 10 classroom hours of instruction, 10 field hours in education, 20 hours of laboratory work, or 30 hours of practicum or externship experience.
+Field hours in education count as coursework completed on site in a public school setting.
+A 4.5 quarter credit hour course represents Ja minimum of three hours and 45 minutes each week for 11 weeks.
 Please note that three semester credits equal 4.5 quarter credit hours.